vrockai/pipeline-test/docs/content.md

 ---

-## The effects of vegetable pickling conditions on the dynamics of microbiota and metabolites.
+## The effects of vegetable pickling conditions on the dynamics of microbiota and metabolites
- 19.04.2021, _K Sawada, H Koyano, N Yamamoto, T Yamada_

-Salting is a traditional procedure for producing pickled vegetables.
-Salting can be used as a pretreatment, for safe lactic acid fermentation and for salt stock preparation.
-This study aimed to provide valuable knowledge to improve pickle production by investigating the dynamics of microbiota and metabolites during the pretreatment and salt stock preparation processes, which have previously been overlooked.
-The differences in these process conditions would be expected to change the microbiota and consequently influence the content of metabolites in pickles.

 [Source](https://peerj.com/articles/11123/)

-10.7717/peerj.11123

 ---